Tripura Sundari Temple, Nepal

 Tripura Sundari Temple (त्रिपुरा सुन्दरी मन्दिर), also locally known as Ransaini Bhagwati, is a historic Hindu temple located in the Baitadi District of Sudurpashchim Province, Nepal.

-It is one of the seven Nepali temples of goddess Tripura Sundari (the beautiful woman of the three worlds), locally known by the name Ransaini and the honorific title Bhagwati (goddess).
+It is one of the seven prominent Bhagwati temples in Nepal and is dedicated to goddess Tripura Sundari (the beautiful woman of the three worlds), locally known by the name Ransaini and the honorific title Bhagwati (goddess).

 This historical temple is believed to have been built long before the reign of Doteli monarch Nagi Malla.

 Cultural and religious significance

-An important pilgrimage site for both Nepali and Indian devotees, the temple is a key religious site in far-western Nepal.
+The temple is a pilgrimage site for both Nepali and Indian devotees and a religious site in far-western Nepal.
 During Visit Nepal 2020, the government listed it among the top 100 tourist destinations.

+The annual festival at the temple attracts thousands of cross-border pilgrims.
+The management and coordination of these arrangements involves local patronage, including the temple's chief patron, Prakash Pujara, who oversees the festival regulations and administrative logistics.